ngonzalvez/mvc-framework/README.md

 The requests determine which controller will be instantiated and which method will be called, as well as the parameters passed to it.

-When the web browser requests for the URL:
+When the web browser requests the URL:

 ```
   http://domain.com/user/profile/kryz
 ```
 The URL will be parsed (with the help of the parseURL helper) and interpreted as a request for the controller `User`, a call to the method `profile` with the first parameter value being `kryz`.

-In fact, what will happen is that the URL be parsed considering the next convention:
+In fact, what will happen is that the URL will be parsed considering the next convention:
 ```
   http://domain.com/controller/method/firstParameter/secondParameter/thirdParameter/andSoOn
 ```